 If you quit Visual FoxPro while an async thread is active, VFP will crash!

-CLEAR DO WCONNECT loIP = CREATEOBJECT("wwHTTP") loIP.HTTPConnect("www.west-wind.com") loIP.AddPostkey("FirstName","Rick") loIP.AddPostkey("Company",TIME()) loIP.AddPostKey("LastName","STRAHL") lcFile = SYS(2023) + "\AsyncTest.htm" ERASE (lcFile) loIP.HTTPGetExAsync("/wconnect/wc.dll?wwdemo~TestPage",; lcFile,40000,"",10) loIP.HTTPClose() *** The following is a simulation of some check code *** this could be done off a timer or some other processing *** that took place instead of in this poll loop lnSeconds = SECONDS() *** Simulate checking for file DO WHILE SECONDS() - lnSeconds < 15 lcResult = File2Var(lcFile) ?
-"Checking...",LEN(lcResult) IF EMPTY(lcResult) DOEVENTS LOOP ENDIF *** We got our result - let's delete the file *** to signal the thread we're done to kill the thread ERASE (lcFile) EXIT ENDDO *** Just display the result as HTML SHOWHTML(lcResult)
+DO wwhttp loIP = CREATEOBJECT("wwHTTP") loIP.lSecureLink = .T. && https request loIP.HTTPConnect("www.west-wind.com") * ** Post some data loIP.AddPostkey("FirstName","Rick") loIP.AddPostkey("Company",TIME()) loIP.AddPostKey("LastName","STRAHL") * ** file to capture in lcFile = SYS(2023) + "\AsyncTest.htm" ERASE (lcFile) *** Link to retrieve, file to capture to, 40k size, 10 sec timeout loIP.HTTPGetExAsync("/wconnect/testpage.wwd",; lcFile,40000,"",10) loIP.HTTPClose() *** The following is a simulation of some check code *** this could be done off a timer or some other processing *** that took place instead of in this poll loop lnSeconds = SECONDS() *** Simulate checking for file DO WHILE SECONDS() - lnSeconds < 15 lcResult = File2Var(lcFile) ?
+"Checking...",LEN(lcResult) IF EMPTY(lcResult) DOEVENTS LOOP ENDIF *** We got our result - let's delete the file *** to signal the thread we're done to kill the thread ERASE (lcFile) EXIT ENDDO

 See also:West Wind Web Connection